HussainAther/philosophy/causality/emergence.md

  of the system can be smoothed over, as entropy of the system increases, such that we can make predictions about the system as a whole.

-For multiple fixed points, their basins of attraction represent proper cells, while chaotic attractors need to be coarse-grained by so-called generating partitions.
-From experimental data, both can be numerically determined by partitions leading to Markov chains.
-These partitions yield a rigorous theoretical constraint for the proper definition of stable mental states.
-The formal tools for the mathematical procedure derive from the fields of ergodic theory and symbolic dynamics.
+We can represent proper cells with basins of attraction and chaotic attractors with coarse-grained generating partitions.
+These partitions of the system lead to Markov chains with a rigorous theoretical constraint for the propert definition of stable mental states.
+The mathematical techniques come from ergodic theory and symbolic dynamics.

 A pertinent example for the application of contextual emergence to experimental data is the relation between mental states and EEG dynamics.
 In a recent study, Allefeld tested the method using data